esilverm/aps-test-cases/README.md

 # APS Test Cases and Test Runner

-Test Cases for Algoritmic Proble Solving (sic).
+Test Cases for Algorithmic Problem Solving.
 Also included are some [starter files] that come with optimizations for I/O and are gradescope compatible.

 ## Using the Test Runner
 Use the command `python3 test.py <source_file> <test_path>` to run the test runner, and get more help by using `python3 test.py --help`.